What to expect

 Technical phone screen / live coding

-This round is commonly 60 minutes and usually takes place in a shared coding environment.
-You will typically solve one main problem with follow-up questions, while explaining your reasoning, testing your code, and discussing edge cases.
-Databricks often uses implementation-heavy problems rather than puzzle-style questions, so code quality, correctness, and clarity matter as much as finding the core idea.
+Usually around 60 minutes in a shared coding environment.
+You typically solve one main problem with follow-up questions while explaining your reasoning, testing your code, and discussing edge cases.
+Databricks favors implementation-heavy problems over puzzle-style questions, so code quality, correctness, and clarity matter as much as spotting the core idea.

 Hiring manager conversation